Captain Steve "Rapier" Naylor, Red 3, was sitting at the bar, a

 Meanwhile, Animal and Rapier had both broken off and selected

 targets.
-Animal had targeted the GUN going after Minuteman.
+Animal had targeted the gunboat going after Minuteman.
 Three

 and the solid tone indicating someone had lock, he dumped chaff

 as his R2 unit brought up the missile on targeting.
 Animal turned